Skip to main content

 What is a union?

-A union is a group of co-workers who use organize for better working conditions at their workplace.
-Through unions, co-workers have the power to improve their wages, benefits, job security, workplace health and safety, professional development and other work-related issues.
+A union is a group of co-workers who organize themselves for better working conditions at their workplace.
+In a union, co-workers have the power to improve their wages, contracts, and benefits at their workplace.

 What is a wall-to-wall union?

-A wall-to-wall union is a union where all co-workers at an employer are welcome to join the union.
-In wall-to-wall unions, different job classifications (like student, faculty, and staff) may have different contracts with the employer, but all co-workers are part of the same union.
-This is often called “wall-to-wall representation” even though different co-workers are often technically in different bargaining units.
-By coming together, taking coordinated action, and standing up for one another, we can win victories for ourselves and all of our communities on campus.
+A wall-to-wall union is a union for all co-workers in a workplace.
+In a wall-to-wall union, different workers (like student, faculty, and staff) may have different contracts with an employer, but all co-workers are part of the same union.
+By coming together, taking coordinated action, and standing up for one another, we can win victories for ourselves and all of our co-workers on campus.

 What is United Campus Workers?

 United Campus Workers (UCW) is a network of a dozen local unions in states across the Southeast, Southwest, and Midwest.
-Local unions take on issues in the diverse contexts of their different states and campuses.
+Local unions take on issues in the diverse contexts of their different campuses.
 Local unions are part of the federation of local unions at Communications Workers of America (CWA).
 CWA is one of America’s largest and most diverse unions.
-Members work not just in the communications and information industries, but also in the news media, the airlines, broadcast and cable television, public service, higher education and health care, manufacturing, in high tech and more.
-As a federation of local unions, CWA is a democratic union.
+As a federation of local unions, CWA is a democratic union ruled by its members in their local unions.

 Why should I join UCW-WI?